shubham-dev-tiwari/Ecommerce/README.md

 If you find any bugs or have feature suggestions, feel free to raise an issue, and we’ll discuss it.
 Feedback

-If you have any feedback or questions, please feel free to reach out to me here.
+If you have any feedback or questions, please feel free to reach out to me .